mnmpdadish/c2B/README.md

 If any of these parameters are not found, default parameters will be used (and printed on the screen).
-A file "para.dat" must be present in the directory where the programme "c2B" is called.
+A file "para.dat" must be present in the directory where the program "c2B" is called.

 # EXAMPLES:

 Examples of input and results files are found in the "fig1" and "fig2" directories.
 Informations on how to reproduce these results by running the code are found in the "README" of each directory.
-As the name suggest, these parameter files create the results shown in Fig. 1 and 2 of the article.
+As the name suggests, these parameter files create the results shown in Fig. 1 and 2 of the article.